AMDRAS Training - Certificate of Training (COT) Course

 This depends on the availability of a trainer and two other students who are interested in the same location.

-Please indicate your interest in a role play day on the enrolment form.
+Please indicate your interest in an in person role play day on the enrolment form.

 Meet Our Supportive Training Team